yasufum/spp-tmp/docs/guides/commands/experimental.rst

 You can also generate a dot formatted file or image files supported by graphviz.

-Here is a list of required tools for 'topo'.
+Here is a list of required tools for ``topo term`` command to output in terminal.
 MacOS is also supported optionally for which SPP controller runs on a remote host.

 * graphviz
 * imagemagick
-* libsixel-bin (for Ubuntu) and terminal app supporting img2sixel
+* libsixel-bin (for Ubuntu)
 * iTerm2 and imgcat (for MacOS)

+To output in browser with ``topo http`` command, install packages for websocket with pip or pip3.

+* tornado
+* websocket-client

 Output to Terminal
 ~~~~~~~~~~~~~~~~~~